 The device is first selected by driving Chip Select (CS#) Low.
-The instruction code for the Read Data Bytes at Higher Speed (FAST_READ) instruction is followed by a 3-byte address (A23-A0) or 4-byte address (A31-A0) (depending on address mode state) and a dummy byte, each bit being latched-in during the rising edge of Serial Clock (CLK).
+The instruction code for the Read Data Bytes at Higher Speed (FAST_READ) instruction is followed by a 3-byte address (A23-A0) and a dummy byte, each bit being latched-in during the rising edge of Serial Clock (CLK).
 Then the memory contents, at that address, is shifted out on Serial Data Output (DO), each bit being shifted out, at a maximum frequency F_R , during the falling edge of Serial Clock (CLK).

-The instruction sequence is shown in Fast Read Instruction Sequence Diagram figure.
+The instruction sequence is shown in Figure 16.
 The first byte addressed can be at any location.
-To access higher address (larger than 128Mb) in 3 byte address mode, user can issue Write Extended Register (C5h) operation before Read Data Bytes at Higher Speed(0Bh).
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 The whole memory can, therefore, be read with a single Read Data Bytes at Higher Speed (FAST_READ) instruction.
 When the highest address is reached, the address counter rolls over to 000000h, allowing the read sequence to be continued indefinitely.

-The Read Data Bytes at Higher Speed (FAST_READ) instruction is terminated by driving Chip Select (CS#) high.
-Chip Select (CS#) can be driven high at any time during data output.
+The Read Data Bytes at Higher Speed (FAST_READ) instruction is terminated by driving Chip Select (CS#) High.
+Chip Select (CS#) can be driven High at any time during data output.
 Any Read Data Bytes at Higher Speed (FAST_READ) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-The instruction sequence is shown in Fast Read Instruction Sequence in QPI Mode figure while using the Enable Quad Peripheral Interface mode (EQPI) (38h) command.
+The instruction sequence is shown in Figure 16.1 while using the Enable Quad Peripheral Interface mode (EQPI) (38h) command.

+Figure 16.
 Fast Read Instruction Sequence Diagram